What happens after you've applied?

 Applying for more courses through UCAS

-If you change your mind after you submit your UCAS application or you don’t get any suitable offers, you can go back and add more courses if you haven’t you haven’t already used all 5 choices.
+If you change your mind after you submit your UCAS application or you don’t get any suitable offers, you can go back and add more courses if you haven’t already used all 5 choices.

 If you’ve used all 5 choices, you may be able to apply for additional courses through UCAS Extra.
 Extra is open between the end of February and the start of July.
-If it's available to you, you'll see it in UCAS Track.
+If it's available to you, you'll see it in UCAS Hub.

 If you haven’t accepted any offers, you can also use Clearing to apply for courses that still have spaces.
 Clearing opens at the start of July.